Is your eczema cream making your eczema worse

 Thanks to an abundance of fatty acids, hemp seed oil increases blood flow which leads to faster healing.
 It has shown to soften skin, reduce inflammation, improve elasticity and reduce redness.
 It works wonders on dry, cracked skin common with eczema.

 We combined all these ingredients and more into our Relief Eczema Moisturizer Cream.
 It will provide you relief of your eczema symptoms while simultaneously tackling its root causes.
-All while being pH balanced and free from harmful chemicals.
+All while being pH balanced and free from harmful chemicalsWant proof that plant-based ingredients are stronger than steroid creams?
+Take a look at the results Claire got from using Relief:

-She had lived with eczema for 8 years so severe it was on the level of 3rd degree burns.
-After wasting $25,000 on doctors, steroids, prescriptions, and more she found our cream.
+She had lived with eczema cream for 8 years so severe it was on the level of 3rd degree burns.
+After wasting $25,000 on doctors, steroids, prescriptions, and more she found our eczema cream.
 In just one week her skin changed dramatically, and soon she was complete eczema free!
 Learn more about her story here.

 Summary

-When you think of eczema treatment as a whole, it’s important to always keep the bigger picture in mind.
+When you think of eczema treatment with eczema cream as a whole, it’s important to always keep the bigger picture in mind.
 Of course you want relief from those frustrating symptoms, but you don’t necessarily want it at the expense of introducing detrimental ingredients to your skin’s already damaged barrier.
+Food-grade ingredients like coconut oil and manuka honey, along with skincare products that utilize these in the best way possible, provide a much safer solution that tackles symptoms while addressing eczema’s root cause.
+Be sure to apply skin-nourishing ingredients, eat a low inflammatory diet, heal your gut and moisturize appropriately.
+If you do these things, you’ll find your flare-ups will become few and far between.